Hurricanes baseball prepares to utilize different strategy, new faces for upcoming season

 For most baseball programs, a trip to the College World Series constitutes a successful season.
 But for the four-time national champion Miami Hurricanes, just getting to Omaha isn’t enough.

 Miami won the ACC Coastal Division title and the ACC Regular Season Championship last year.
 However, after advancing as one of the NCAA Tournament’s final eight teams, the Hurricanes struggled to find their way – going 0–2 and ultimately getting eliminated early on.
-Preseason All-American Carl Chester talked about how the performance in the series affected the team.
+Baseball America Preseason All-American Carl Chester talked about how the performance in the series affected the team.

 “It was a real teaching moment for us,” Chester said at the team’s first media availability of the season.
 “We need to buckle down this year and get ready to go.
 There’s a bitter taste in our mouth.
 As soon as we got off the plane, we were already thinking about this year.”